Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/04-Averaged_Model(Mittelwertmodell)/readme.md

 # So ...
 ### Most voltage controllers care about the slow, average settling of  Ua not the microsecond-scale ripple.
 The average model captures what the controller needs while being light enough to run on the ESP32 in HiL.

+# What does the averaged model do with these poles?
+### It removes the fast pole (high-frequency switching LC dynamics).
+### It often even ignores the second pole and just keeps the static gain (P-element).
+### This makes the model much simpler: instead of oscillations, you just get the average DC voltage response.